Altoids1/Delete-Discord-Direct-Messages/README.md

 Instructions are also found as comments in the code.

-For lastmsg, go to the message you want the code to start at and 'Copy ID'
+For ``lastmsg``, go to the message you want the code to start at and 'Copy ID'

-For youruser, this is your Discord name.
-Do not include the # symbol or the four numbers after it.
+For ``youruser``, this is your Discord name. **Do not include the # symbol or the four numbers after it.**

+For ``authToken``:
-For authToken, 1.
-On your browser go to any discord conversation/server.
-Press F12.
+1. On your browser go to any discord conversation/server.
+Press ``F12``.
-   1.On the desktop app, the dev tool key is CTRL + SHIFT + i.
+2. On the desktop app, the dev tool key is ``CTRL`` + ``SHIFT`` + ``i``.
-   3.Delete a message.
-Under the 'Network' tab, should be the last entry but look for the shortest entry 4.It should be an entry of JUST numbers
+3. Delete a message.
+Under the 'Network' tab, should be the last entry but look for the shortest entry
+4. It should be an entry of JUST numbers
-   5.Scroll down to 'Request Headers' on the right me 6.Look for 'authorization'.
-Thats your authToken.
-DO.
+5. Scroll down to 'Request Headers' on the right me
+6. Look for 'authorization'.
+Thats your authToken. **DO.
 NOT.
 SHARE.
 THIS.
-KEY.
-At all.
+KEY.** At all.
 With anyone.

-For channel, this is the ~18 digit number on the url browser version of discord.
-You will need to acces the conversation through browser to get this number.
+For channel, this is the ~18 digit number in the URL, on the browser version of discord.
+You will need to access the conversation through a browser to get this number.

 -------------------